Review definitions for common ecommerce, marketing, and Rokt-specific terms.

 Hashed email address

 A hashed email address is a digital identifer that can be used to uniquely recognize a customer online, while maintaining their anonymity.
-Hashed email address is created by applying a hashing algorithm, like SHA-256 or MD5, to a regular customer email address.
+Hashed email address is created by applying a hashing algorithm, like SHA-256, to a regular customer email address.
 The output is a fully anonymized string of characters that ecommerce companies like Rokt can use to identify a customer.

 Occurs when a page or an element on the page (e.g., variant, placement, offer) completes loading and is visible to a customer.